OpenStackSanDiego/osa-workshop/Lab09.md

 ## Next Steps

-Once you feel comfortable examing the log files, proceed to [Lab 10](Lab10.md)
+Once you feel comfortable with the playbooks, proceed to [Lab 10](Lab10.md)

 (C) JHL Consulting LLC 2019